it-gssb/pdffiller/README.md

    |-- generated
 ```

 The project folder name can be chosen but the name of the child folders `sources` and `generated` is defined by default.
 The configuration child folder should have the name `config`.

-The `config` folder contains the configuration files for the project that defines details about
+The `config` folder contains the project configuration file.
+The `sources` folder contains PDF templates, text templates, and spreadsheets with the records to be merged.
-* the XLSX spreadsheet file with the records to be merged, sheet name, and column definitions,
-* the [Mustache](https://mustache.github.io/mustache.5.html) template file with the email body and template string for the email subject line
-* the Mustache template string for the name of generated files,
-* PDF form template files and selection criteria, and
-* PDF form field mapping instructions.

-The `sources` folder contains the
-* PDF Template files,
-* Mustache mail body template, and
-* the XSLX spreadsheet that contains the record to be merged into the PDF templates and mail boy templates.

 Generated PDF files are placed in the `generated` folder.

-## Configuration File
+## Project Configuration

-The configuration file defines all non-confidential settings of the application.

-The email user password and master PDF encryption key are not part of the configuration file and must be passed as parameters of the application command line interface.
+A configuration file defines all non-confidential settings of the application.
+Confidential information such as the email account password or the master PDF encryption key are not included and must be passed as parameters of the application command line interface.

 ### Basic PDF Mail Merge Configurations

 This section contains the configurations required to create PDF files from PDF form templates.
-Each row in the provided xslx spreadsheet sheet is used to populate the PDF form and define the names of the generated files.

 Configuration Key   | Mandatory | Description
 --------------------| --------- | ---------------------------------------
-excel.file\_name | Y | name of the Excel xslx spreadsheet in the `sources` folder that contains the records to be merged
+excel.file\_name | Y | Name of the Excel xslx spreadsheet in the `sources` folder that contains the records to be merged.
+For each record one or multiple PDF files are created according to the configuration.
-excel.sheet\_name | Y | name of the sheet in the excel spreadsheet with the records
+excel.sheet\_name | Y | Name of the sheet in the excel spreadsheet with the records.
-excel.secret_column | Y | column in selected input sheet that contains the PDF encryption key
+excel.secret_column | Y | Column in selected input sheet that contains the PDF encryption key.
-file.name\_template | Y | text template using [Mustache](https://mustache.github.io/mustache.5.html) syntax to create the name of the generated file.
-The system variable {{\_BaseName\_}} contains the template file name without the postfix (e.g. '.pdf')
+file.name\_template | Y | Text template using [Mustache](https://mustache.github.io/mustache.5.html) syntax to create the name of the generated file.
+The system variable {{\_BaseName\_}} contains the template file name without the postfix (e.g. '.pdf').
-template.\<key\> | Y | defines a name of a PDF form template located in the `sources` folder and associates the alias \<key\>
+template.\<alias\> | Y | Defines a name of a PDF form template located in the `sources` folder.
+The name is associated with the alias \<alias\>.
+Multiple PDF files may be defined, each with a different alias name \<alias\>.
-mappings.\<key\> | N | defines for PDF template with alias <key> a list of column mappings \<form field\> : \<sheet column\> that is used to map excel sheet columns to PDF form fields.
+mappings.\<alias\> | N | Defines for PDF template with alias name <alias> a list of column mappings \<form field\> : \<sheet column\> that is used to map excel sheet columns to PDF form fields.

 The option to map PDF form columns to spreadsheet columns is useful if you need to map data to PDF forms for which you cannot define the column names.

 :heavy_exclamation_mark: Please note that PDF files **without** a form will not be used to generate a derived PDF document.
 However, the original PDF document will be included into emails.
-This feature is helpful if you like to include PDF documents in combination with generated documents.
+This feature is helpful for emailing plain PDF documents with generated documents.

 #### Example Configuration